 Foreign exchange risk is the risk that the Group's earning will be affected as a result of fluctuations in currency exchange rates.
 The Group has exposure to foreign exchange risk on its purchases invoiced in foreign currency.
-The Group's exposure to significant foreign currency risk at the reporting date was only to EURO total net receivable exposure as at 31 December 2020 was Euro 104 thousand (2019: net payable Euro 768 thousand).
+The Group's exposure to significant foreign currency risk at the reporting date was only to EURO total net payable exposure as at 31 December 2021 was Euro 142 thousand (2020; net receivable Euro 104 thousand).

-The Group does not perceive that fluctuations in foreign exchange rates will have any significant impact on the income or equity because the exposure to currencies other than US \$ are not significant.
+The Group does not perceive that fluctuations in foreign exchange rates will have any significant impact on the income or equity because the exposure to currencies other than Euro are not significant.